mayank1ahuja/diwali_sales_da/README.md

 ## Project Intent

 This repository is a personal practice project created to learn, experiment with, and document retail analytics techniques focused on the Diwali festival.
-The emphasis is on clarity, explanation, and demonstrating the learning process — not on delivering production-grade engineering.
+The emphasis is on clarity, explanation, and demonstrating the learning process, not on delivering production-grade engineering.

 ## Project Overview